 There are so many ways to Volunteer to help the Western Wildlife Corridor maintain and grow our preserved natural greenspaces.
 Whether you’re a skilled professional, or a young adult just starting their working career, we’d love your help!

 Help us remove invasive species like honeysuckle, garlic mustard, and winter creeper from our preserves so that native plants and animals can prosper.
 We log more hours each year clearing invasives than all of the other tasks we do combined!
 This is the easiest way to get involved, and there’s no experience necessary!
-Just check the calendar for the next work session, grab your hiking boot, gloves, an herbicide sprayer if you have one, and join us.
-We’ll provide tools, herbicide, and good direction on what to cut and what to keep!
+Just check the calendar for an upcoming “Habitat Restoration” date, grab your hiking boots, gloves, and join us.
+We’ll provide the tools, and good direction on what to cut and what to keep!

 Become a Preserve Monitor